Web Tools

 1. Paste a full public URL, including https://.

-2. Run three or five tries to smooth out one-off network spikes.
+2. Run three or five tries to smooth out one-off local network spikes.

 Common mistakes